DevExpress-Examples/xaf-how-to-access-a-tab-control-in-a-detail-view-layout/Readme.md

 <!-- default badges end -->
 # How to access a tab control in a Detail View layout

-This example demonstrates how to implement a View Controller that accesses layout controls and customize them as required.
+This example implements a View Controller that accesses layout controls and customizes them as required.
 In particular, the second tab in the tab control should become active when the detail form is opened.

 **WinForms**